ziruiproject/realtime-chat-backend-go/api_specs.md

         ],
         "email" : [
             "Required",
-            "Must be a valid email",
+            "Must be a valid email"
         ]
     }
   }